Read this post to know how I spent my time in Amsterdam and find out the amazing reasons to visit Amsterdam

 This is where boats take rest.

 3 days stay is a must in Amsterdam.
-I had a wonderful time in Amsterdam and as always I have missed a few things here (to fulfill my shopping dreams) but nevertheless I have reasons to visit this city again now.
+I had a wonderful time in Amsterdam and as always there are many more things left to do here but the good thing is that it gives me a reason to visit this city again now.
 Isn’t that great!

 Don’t miss out all the fun I had in Brussels.
 Check it out now…